Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Experiments

 \subsection{StarCraft II Multi-Agent Challenge}

 As benchmark testbeds, SMAC provides fully-cooperative battles for a group of agents learning to defeat the opponent team.
 Typically, the game is framed as a competitive problem: an agent takes the role of a human player, making macromanagement decisions and performing micromanagement as a puppeteer that issues orders to individual units from a centralized controller.
-In SMAC, each unit is controlled by its own separate learning agent whose actions must be conditioned on local observations and not the global game state.
+In SMAC, each unit's actions are conditioned on local observations instead of the global game state.
 Then, in several challenging combat scenarios, the group of these independent agents battles an opposing army under the centralized control of the build-in game AI.
-These challenges require agents to learn cooperative behaviours under partial observability, like \emph{focus fire}, \emph{avoid overkill}, and so on.
-In the carefully designed scenarios, there are two armies of units battling to defeat its enemy.
-The first army is controlled by the learned allied agents.
-The second army consists of enemy units controlled by the built-in game AI.
-An episode ends when all units of either army have died or when a pre-specified step limit is reached.
-The goal for each combat scenario is to maximize the win rate of the learned policies, i.e., the expected ratio of games won to games played.
+These challenges require agents to learn cooperative behaviours under partial observability, e.g., \emph{focus fire} and \emph{avoid overkill}.
+Each scenario consists of two armies of units battling to defeat each other, one controlled by the learner and the other controlled by the built-in game AI.
+An episode ends when all units of either army have died or when a pre-defined step limit is reached.
+The goal is to maximize the win rate of the learned policies, i.e., the expected ratio of games won to games played.

 Agents receive local observations drawn within their field of view, which is called \emph{sight range}.
 Agents can only observe other agents if they are both alive and located within the sight range.
 For agent $i$, the observation is formalized as